VINYASA FLOW YOGA

 Sometimes we need to find softness in our practice, and other times, the grit that lights the fire in our belly.
 The interplay of light and darkness, soft and hard, expansiveness and introversion – it is through this dualistic duelling that we explore the external world and ourselves, in order to ultimately find balance; that divine equipoise.
 Vinyasa Flow allows us to explore all these dimensions, guided by our both our breath and intelligent awareness, connecting body to mind, and mind to movement.

 Strength without flexibility limits dynamic movement and flexibility without strength leads to instability.
 It is not unusual for us to have a little more or less of one but awareness of such imbalances will allow us to work towards greater equilibrium.
 We need both at every stage of our lives.
 We start to lose some of each gradually, but surely from our 30s.
-Let me show you in a single session how to achieve the total body workout with a view to building a balance between strength and flexibility, what ever your current state of fitness may be right now.
+When practiced regularly, the three styles of elemental flow yoga come together to help build a balanced body, mind and spirit.

-Friday classes are suitable for new practitioners and Sunday classes are suitable for practitioners from intermediate and upwards.
-Friday’s session may incorporate more pauses and explanations whilst Sunday’s session will move a little faster.
-This is a Vinyasa flow yoga style class which will start with a modified Sun Salutation warm-up, followed by a flowing style segment integrating both standing and seated postures and then a closing or warm-down sequence.
+Friday classes are suitable for intermediate and upwards due to tempo and strength requirements.
+Friday’s session is accessible to beginners with a base level of strength (eg. If you are physically active but have never done yoga this class will be fine) through to intermediates and beyond.
+All the classes generally begin with some form of modified Sun Salutation warm-up, followed by a flowing style segment integrating both standing and seated postures and then a closing or warm-down sequence.
 The term “Level 1” is explained in greater detail below: